Article contents

 Now you might be thinking, well it’s just internet money that was easily created.
 Well, it’s actually an incredible feat of engineering and innovation, solving technical problems that were previously thought impossible (some parts that make it impossible to hack).

-Bitcoin source code (the code written to create it) is completely open source, which means anyone can read it, copy it and build their own blockchains.
+Bitcoin source code (the digital code written to create it) is completely open source, which means anyone can read it, copy it and build their own blockchains.
 Pretty cool right?

 Let’s run through what a blockchain is.